-As of the time of this writing (2010), there are 46 UPS drivers available.
+As of the time of original writing (2010), there are 46 UPS drivers available.
 Most users will only need one, a few will need two or three, and very few people will need all of them.

 To save time during the compile and disk space later on, you can use this option to just build and install a subset of the drivers.
-To select mge-shut and usbhid-ups, you'd do this:
+For example, to select mge-shut and usbhid-ups, you'd do this: